IUSmusic/Stars/README.md

 https://iusmusic.github.io/stars/

 **Project Stars** is a browser-native research graph for exploring concepts as a network of ideas, references, and reviewable relationships.
-It is implemented as a **single static HTML application** with embedded CSS and JavaScript, so it can be hosted directly on GitHub Pages or any static web server.

 The system is designed for students who want to study how a graph-based knowledge interface can combine: